Loading...

 These rights enable homeowners to understand the community's financial health and question excessive fees.

 Know Your Rights: Understanding these rights is your first defense against HOA overreach.
-If the HOA denies any of these rights, you have grounds for legal action or DCA complaints.
+If the HOA denies any of these rights, you have grounds for legal action — and for ADR, open-meeting, or records failures specifically, you can notify the DCA Association Regulation unit.

 The HOA board has significant legal obligations to homeowners.
 Understanding these can help you challenge improper board actions.